Optixal/SPIM/README.md

 ## Workstation security configuration
 * [ ] All LET workstations will have an administrative account;
-* [ ] Only the LIC and PO will have Administrator level access to workstations (Wen Jun)
+* [x] Only the LIC and PO will have Administrator level access to workstations (Wen Jun)
 * [ ] Periodic reviews of Administrator group membership will be performed;
-* [ ] Workstations are locked down to prevent software installation or configuration modification by anyone other than the LIC or PO (Wen Jun)
+* [x] Workstations are locked down to prevent software installation or configuration modification by anyone other than the LIC or PO (Wen Jun)
+* Steps:
+* click Group policy managemen
+* edit GPO
+* click computer configurations
+* click Policies
+* click Windows settings
+* click security settings
+* click local policies
+* click security options
+* click User account Control : Detect application installation and ....
 * [ ] Workstation names should follow the naming convention of LET-# asset tag (eg. 13573) (gonna do on Win10)
 * [ ] At least once a year, the workstation inventory information should be reviewed and updated for all workstations;
 * [ ] Periodic audits of workstations will be conducted to ensure that they remain in compliance; and